sparkison/m3u-editor-docs/docs/about/environment-variables.md

 - The `PROXY_FFMPEG_` variables are not used as there's no `ffmpeg` process being used any longer.
 - The `REVERB_` keys are now automatically set to reflect your `APP_URL` and uses reverse proxy internally so additional ports do not need exposed.
 Because if this the scheme and host are set automatically.
+- The `BROADCAST_CONNECTION` is always `reverb` (the built in websocket service).
+This now runs via local reverse proxy, so there is no need to expose additional ports (it is __not__ required to espose port `36800` any longer, the default websocket port) or adding reverse proxy, etc. Because of this, it is no longer possible to disable the websockets for in-app notifications and they are instead enabled by default.

 | Variable Name| Accepted Values/Types   | Default Value | Description |
 |:-------------|:------------------|:--------------|:--------------|